backstage/backstage/.changeset/fluffy-pears-cry.md

 ---
-'@backstage/repo-tools': patch
+'@backstage/repo-tools': minor
 ---

-Update @microsoft/api-extractor and use their api report resolution
+Update @microsoft/api-extractor and use their api report resolution.
+Change api report format from `api-report.md` to `report.api.md`